hCaptcha/react-hcaptcha/README.md

 #### Advanced usage

 In most real-world implementations, you'll probably be using a form library such as [Formik](https://github.com/jaredpalmer/formik) or [React Hook Form](https://github.com/react-hook-form/react-hook-form).

-In these instances, you'll most likely want to use `forwardRef` to handle the callbacks as well as handle field-level validation of a `captcha` field.
-For an example of this, you can view this [CodeSandbox](https://codesandbox.io/s/react-hcaptcha-formik-example-2u5ut)
+In these instances, you'll most likely want to use `ref` to handle the callbacks as well as handle field-level validation of a `captcha` field.
+For an example of this, you can view this [CodeSandbox](https://codesandbox.io/s/react-hcaptchaform-example-forked-ngxge?file=/src/Form.jsx).
+This `ref` will point to an instance of the [hCaptcha API](https://docs.hcaptcha.com/configuration#jsapi) where can you interact directly with it.

 ### Props